 3D Maps And Models

-The accuracy of the measurements allows the 3D models created to be used in any planning, design, and decision making processes across many sectors.
+The accuracy of the measurements, allow the 3D models created using the lidar drone to be used in planning, design and decision making processes across various sectors.

 Photogrammetry And Lidar Uses

-Through the use UAV photogrammetry and lidar mapping, there are many products which can be extracted from the aerial imagery.
-These products include:
+Through the use UAV photogrammetry and lidar mapping, there is a large range of products, which can be extracted from the aerial imagery.
+These products include;

 - DEM / DTM / DSM (surface models)